jihangli10/test-action/README.md

 **Required.** The token provided by Soteria.

-For those who have previosly used the Soteria web app, the token is the same as the invitation code.
+For those who have previously used the Soteria web app, the token is the same as the invitation code.

 If you wish to get a token and try Soteria tool, please email [contact@soteria.dev](contact@soteria.dev).